vinhle169/jekflix-template/pages/cv.md

 **[Heal-Bot: Quarantine Aide Assistant](https://devpost.com/software/a-m7lzpr)**, Facebook Artificial Intelligence Hackathon  &nbsp;&nbsp;&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp;**June 2020**
 <br>
-* Created a Python-based AI chatbot, to provide medical information and support.
+* Created an AI chatbot, designed to provide accessible medical information and support.
+Built using Python, Javascript, html, React, Node, Flask, and various REST APIs.
-* Worked on backend development handling all interactions that occur between the user and the chatbot and also managing multiple REST APIs (google-maps, google-geocoding, wit.ai).
+* Worked on backend development handling all interactions that occur between user and chatbot.
+Developed classes to respond in the conversation and gather real time data making use of multiple REST APIs (google-maps, google-geocoding, wit.ai).
 * Trained the wit.ai bot to learn intentions from phrases, which is used for conversation handling.